SergiyOlefirenko/testInterviewPreparation/01_manual_qa/01_manual_qa.md

 ## What is software quality
 Quality software is reasonably bug or defect free, delivered on time and within budget, meets requirements and/or expectations, and is maintainable.
-Key aspects of quality for the customer iclude:
+Key aspects of quality for the customer include:

 - ***Good design*** - looks and style.
 The application or product should meet all the requirement specifications and at the same time it should be user friendly.
 - ***Good functinality*** - it does the job well.
 All the features and their functiobality should work as expected.
 There should not be any deviation in the actual result and the expected result.